 Please note this site has financial relationships with American Express and this post may contain affiliate links.
 Read my Advertiser Disclosure policy here to learn more about my partners.

 Since the Delta Amex Cards upped their sign-up bonuses temporarily through July 5th, I have gotten a few inquires as to how we actually use our SkyMiles and whether the cards are really worth getting.
+That offer is now expired.
 Now, there was absolutely a period of time a few years ago that I didn’t really pay attention to Delta miles or their co-branded cards.
 There were better offers for my needs, SkyMiles were commonly referred to as ‘SkyPesos’, and other frequent flyer programs were largely preferable to what Delta was offering.
 Now, the reality was I made an error in not earning at least some SkyMiles even back then, but things have changed in the last 5 years to the point that I find myself turning to SkyMiles more and more.

 In fact, for the first time in my memory, I actually just transferred Amex Membership Reward points to Delta SkyMiles yesterday to book awards as Delta offered by far the best option out of every single airline and program.
-I’ll tell you more of that story in a minute, but since I am 100% out of SkyMiles for the moment, I can say that we absolutely plan on going for at least one of the increased Delta Amex offers before they end on July 5th!

 Why we Need More SkyMiles: